Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Safety Protocols for a Luxury Everest Base Camp Trek

 A Luxury Everest Base Camp Trek includes added safety measures that help you enjoy the mountains with peace of mind.
-Guides and staff plan for emergencies, monitor your health, and provide proper gear.
+Guides and staff plan for emergencies, monitor your health, and ensure you have proper gear.
 Below are details on how safety remains a top priority during this special form of travel.

 Comprehensive Medical Support